 Build America Bonds ("BABs"): Taxable municipal bonds that carry special tax credits and federal subsidies for either the bond issuer or the bondholder.
-The most widely used version was authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a 35% of interest subsidy to the issuer received as direct payments from the federal government.
+The most widely used version was authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a 35% of interest subsidy (subsequently reduced under the federal sequestration program) to the issuer received as direct payments from the federal government.
 The proceeds of BABs authorized under ARRA could only be used to fund non-private activity, governmental purposes.